Wearing the Crown of Life

 I walked into the Bible study and there he was… my husband ready to teach the class… wearing the worst combination of clothes ever.
 I remembered too late that I had forgotten to lay out his outfit the night before, and he had left really early that morning.
 Too late to change it now.
 I had to look at that combo for an entire hour, imagining what the other gals must be thinking, convinced in my own mind I was being held responsible.

 Wearing mismatched clothing is the least of our problems in this life.
 Other kinds of wearing can cause all sorts of issues, even dangerous ones.
-Our son Jacob, a tire expert ever since his summertime job years ago, took us to task the last time he was home.
+Our son Jacob, a tire expert ever since his summertime job years ago, took us to task one time when he was home.
 “Those tires are totally unsafe!
 They are worn down to that last mark.
 You need to replace them immediately!”

 Of course our children also had a different understanding of “wearing” when they were younger.
 They could try to wear down our resolve to be firm with their endless “Please, please, please.”
 It was hard to remain firm.
 It was exhausting at times.
 But unless it was just an arbitrary decision, it was important to stand our ground and not give in.